 - Now, on this list of apps, you need to find the program that you want to block from communicating with the internet.
 You can simply scroll through the list for this purpose.
 Then, tick the check box on the left side of the program’s name to block it (if it has a tick mark on it).
 This will effectively block the program.
 When you want to unblock it again, just untick the checkbox;

 - On the right side of the program’s names, you will find two columns named: “Private” and “Public”.
 Private relates to connecting to the Wi-Fi network of your home or office where you can trust the connection and the people using that network.
 Public relates to the Wi-Fi network that you would generally find in public places like cafes and airports.
 These are usually less secure.
-So, you can choose to allow a program access to only private networks while blocking its access to public networks.
+So, you can choose to allow program access to only private networks while blocking its access to public networks.
 This can potentially make your computer more secure.
 Typically, you should do it when the program in question deals with sensitive information;

 - If the program you want to block in Firewall isn’t on this list, you can click on the “Allow another app” button.
-This will allow you to manually add that program on this list.
+This will allow you to manually add that program to this list.
 To do it, you will need to browse the location of the program file on your system and then click “Add”.
 Then you can follow step number six above.

 Windows Firewall is an important built-in Windows 10 software.
 Microsoft has refined it and made it much more effective over the years.